augustawind/restcli/docs/overview.rst

 * autocomplete Group and Request names in the command prompt
 * support for other formats (plaintext, forms, file uploads)
 * request plans: run requests back-to-back with one command
-* import from/export to Postman JSON format
+* convert to/from Postman collections

 Long-term
 ---------